 Dave Somerville and the Diamonds were originally from Canada and eventually moved their career up to the next level when they came to the U.S. and did several appearances on TV.

 Dave Somerville sang lead on all sixteen of the Diamonds' Billboard charted hits.
 Who could ever forget "Little Darlin'", "Walking Along", a famous dance song known as "The Stroll", "The Church Bells May Ring", and "Why Do Fools Fall in Love".

 As a young man Dave studied at Toronto's Royal Conservatory of Music.
 As a group, The Diamonds got their career off to a good start by winning the contest on Arthur Godfrey's Talent Scouts TV show.
 Dave and the group also appeared on other Television shows such as The Perry Como show and The Steve Allen Show.

 Their rise in Music really propelled with several appearances on the grand-daddy of all shows Dick Clark's American Bandstand.

 Dave still does a lot of appearances singing those great Diamond hits and has road stories galore about the days when traveling on a Greyhound bus in 1957.
 This was considered Rock & Roll's first major tour with 13 acts on board.

-Click Here to listen to the Dave Somerville interview.
+Click Here to listen to Jimmy's Interview

 Jimmy Clanton has had over 27 hit records during his career.
 Who could ever forget his first gold record which he wrote that was titled "Just a Dream."
 It was a song about love that was lost when he and his first girlfriend broke up.